en4ble1337/GPUaaS-Marketplace/nosana-lxc.md

 Testes on 22.04 with 5090

 > [!NOTE]
-> **Prerequisites**: Install NVIDIA drivers, Docker, NVIDIA Docker, and essential packages
+> **Prerequisites**: Install NVIDIA drivers, Docker, NVIDIA Docker, and essential packages.
+See https://github.com/en4ble1337/ai-linux-tools

 > [!NOTE]
 > **Important**: Run as user with Docker privileges